aexol-studio/axolotl/Readme.md

 <br />

-To run an example execute you need to type in:
+To run an example, execute the following command:
 ```sh
  npm run start -w beerpub
 ```